Homemade Eggnog (Polish Way)

 Eggnog is good, but spiked eggnog is even more festive.
 It is excellent, especially for cold winter evenings.
 It warms your belly and body!

-Just make sure you go easy with it because it can be very deceiving!
-Eggnog is one of those drinks that goes down smoothly, and you don’t feel alcohol.
+Just make sure to go easy on it, because it can be very deceiving!
+Eggnog is one of those drinks that goes down smoothly, and you don’t feel the alcohol.

 Best Alcohol for Homemade Eggnog